jmsdnns/blag/content/tech/multivenv/index.md

 # Something Simple

-I was cleaning up venvs from some ML experiments when I finally decided it would be much easier to deal with if I had something like VEW to stash my venvs in a single place.
+I finally decided it would be much easier to deal with if I had something like VEW to stash my venvs in a single place.
 I did that thing where a programmer asks themselves, "_how hard could it be?_"

 ## Design Considerations